 'Succession' filming locations: Inside the world of Waystar Royco

-From NYC skyscrapers to luxe Italian villas, here's your 'Succession' filming locations field guide
+From NYC skyscrapers to luxe Italian villas, here's your 'Succession' filming locations field guide as we get stuck into season 4

-Across three seasons, the series has used IRL locations to accurately flaunt the billionaire lifestyle of the Roy clan, a ruthless family tree that owns and runs one of the world’s leading media and entertainment companies.
-Want to step into the world of Waystar yourself?
-Here's a field guide to Succession's filming locations.
+Across the four seasons, the series has used IRL locations (only a few scenes are filmed on studio sets) to accurately flaunt the billionaire lifestyle of the Roy clan, a ruthless family tree that owns and runs one of the world’s leading media and entertainment companies.
+The Roys and their employees never usually stay in one place for too long, travelling the world for business deals, family events, and lavish parties.
+So where exactly are the main Succession filming locations across all four seasons?

 Succession filming locations: A field guide